25 Styles Covered

 • Works beautifully with puff sleeves

-• A square neck top tucked into high-waisted pants is very flattering
+• A square neck top tucked into high-waisted pants is very complementary

 Best for:Date nightSummer eventsGarden partiesBrunchEvening occasions